tslocke/hobocookbook/manual/dryml-guide.markdown

 # Customising and extending tags

 As we've seen, DRYML makes it easy to define tags that are highly customisable.
 By adding `param`s to the tags inside your definition, the caller can insert, replace and tweak to their heart's content.
-Sometimes, the changes you make to a tag's output are needed not once, but many times throughout the site.
-In other words, you want to define a new tag in terms of the old tag.
+Sometimes the changes you make to a tag's output are needed not once, but many times throughout the site.
+In other words, you want to define a new tag in terms of an existing tag.

 ## New tags from old

-By way of an example, let's bring back the card example:
+As an example, let's bring back our card tag:

     <def tag="card">
       <div class="card" merge-attrs>